softwarewolves/ride-sharing/README.md

 It turns out that, in order to secure the application and get full access to the API, you need some additional information.
 Do you know which?

+## Exercise
+The API you are accessing provides much more features if you are able to authenticate and receive tokens from an authorization server that is trusted by the API.
+The hard part is already done since such an authorization server is already set up by us (you can get the details from the instructor).
+What you have to do is making sure the React app is able to speak with the authorization server.
+Use the OIDC Authorization code flow with PKCE for that.
+We suggest you use Brock Allen’s oidc-client-js library.

+The exercise contains three parts:
+* Make the React app OIDC/OAuth2 aware and add a login button.
+The login should return both an ID token and an access token.
+The scope of the access token that you request should be 'openid rides/create rides/delete rides/update'
+* add a sandboxed iframe.
+Verify that it is not allowed to run any scripts
+* add a CSP policy which is as stringent as possible without breaking existing things

 ## React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).